AngaBlue/ece4191/README.md

 ```

 This yields a 3 byte header, variable length payload and a 1 byte checksum.
 Functions are provided in `/scripts/commands.py` to simplify sending these commands to the MCU.

+It is expected the the remote client device should be continually sending commands to the MCU, even if they have not changed.
+If no inputs are received after a configurable amount of time, the MCU will assume a connection issue and pause all motor movement.